abraunegg/onedrive/docs/USAGE.md

 webhook_listening_port = "8888"
 ```

-#### webhook_expiration_interval and webhook_renewal_interval
+#### Webhook expiration, renewal and retry intervals

 Set `webhook_expiration_interval` and `webhook_renewal_interval` to change the frequency of subscription renewal.
+Set `webhook_retry_interval` to change the delay before retrying after an error happens while communicating with Microsoft's subscription endpoints.

-By default, the webhook asks Microsoft to keep subscriptions alive for 24 hours, and it renews subscriptions when it is less than 12 hours before their expiration.
+By default, the webhook asks Microsoft to keep subscriptions alive for 10 minutes, and it renews subscriptions when it is less than 5 minutes before their expiration.
+When errors happen, it waits 1 minute before retrying.

 ```
-# Default expiration interval is 24 hours
+# Default expiration interval is 10 minutes
-webhook_expiration_interval = "86400"
+webhook_expiration_interval = "600"

-# Default renewal interval is 12 hours
+# Default renewal interval is 5 minutes
-webhook_renewal_interval = "43200"
+webhook_renewal_interval = "300"

+# Default retry interval is 1 minute
+webhook_retry_interval = "60"
 ```

 ## Running 'onedrive' as a system service